This article originally appeared on VICE US.

 Sinn Féin’s victory came as something of a surprise to the party itself, given it only ran 42 candidates across the country, half the number put forward by the two main parties.
 Most experts believe the party could have won a lot more seats if they had just run more candidates.

 “The evidence overwhelmingly suggests that if Sinn Féin had run more candidates, the result would have been very different, and in their favor,” Carl Kinsella, a political analyst, said on Twitter.

 Sinn Féin’s rise to power in Ireland has been both dramatic and a long time coming.
 For decades the party was seen as an outlier that ran on the single policy of trying to unify Ireland.

 But the economic crash of 2008 gave it an opportunity to fill the void left by the mainstream parties who were to blame for crashing the country’s economy.

 Sinn Féin became the party of the working class, building up a strong group of local councilors who backed local communities that were fighting for better housing and employment opportunities.

-The party further endeared itself to Ireland’s younger generation by backing campaigns to legalize gay marriage and repeal Ireland’s antiquated abortion laws.
+The party further endeared itself to Ireland’s younger generation through by being heavily involved in campaigns to legalize gay marriage and repeal Ireland’s antiquated abortion laws.
 Finally, the party replaced leader Gerry Adams, a former IRA commander, with McDonald, who has no direct link to the paramilitary activities of the past.